Why Quitting NaNoWriMo Hurts More Than Just Your Writing

 Something magical happens when we commit to our passion, hustle, and sacrifice for the goal of telling powerful stories that transform us into better people.

-It’s something life-changing, too: We mature, and transform into the men and women we long to become.
+It’s something life-changing, too: We mature, and transform into the people we long to become.

 Remember: NaNoWriMo isn’t about the word count, or the final product.